aviaryan/clipjump-addons/README.md

 #### Plugins
-1. Copy desired plugins to the `plugins` directory of Clipjump.
+1. Download desired plugins and copy them to the `plugins` directory of Clipjump.
 Remember that the sorting folders (external, pformat) used here is only for categorizing purposes.
 You will need to have all plugins in the root folder itself.
-2. Then copy the `lib_extras` folder you downloaded from this repo and put it in the Clipjump root folder such that `Clipjump.exe` and `lib_extras` are parallel.
-Replace files if needed.
+2. Make sure you download the `filename`.lib folder wherever applicable.
+Example - `pformat.commonformats` has a lib folder `pformat.commonformats.lib` and that needs to be present.